Pull (API) versus Push (WebHooks)

-First you must enable the API and set up an API key.
-This is done by logging into your portal account and navigating to "Privacy" in your "Settings" menu.
+If you use the API instead of WebHooks, you must first enable the API and set up an API key.
+This is done by logging into your portal account and navigating to Settings -> Data -> API.

 You can authenticate in two ways when consuming the API: